JustinPatenaude/balticathletics/brands/hub-pen.md

 info: |-
   Great company to work with and they have a quick production time.

-  Looking at the photos you can tell that we like the Mardi Gras pen and have given away thousands of them.
-I recently discovered the Max Glide Click Corporate pen which is also nice to write with.
+  Looking at the photos you can tell that we like the Mardi Gras pens and have given away thousands of them.
+I have also recently discovered the Max Glide Click Corporate pen which is also very nice to write with.

   [Pen video library](https://hubpen.com/video-grid-gallery/) including the Max Glide Click Corporate and Mardi Gras
 photos: